BeauNouvelle/SimpleCheckbox/README.md

 You can learn more about Carthage and get help setting it up here: https://github.com/Carthage/Carthage/

-### Cocoapods
-- Add `pod 'SimpleCheckbox'` to your pod file.
-- Don't forget to `import SimpleCheckbox` to the top of your files where you wish to use it.

 # 👩‍🍳 Usage

 You can create a new Checkbox either programatically: